brevzin/brevzin.github.io/_posts/2020-02-01-constexpr-array-size.md

 // this is fine, s.size() is a constant expression static_assert(s.size() == 5);

-// ... but this still wouldn't work std::span<int, 5> fixed = s;
+// ... but this still wouldn't work! std::span<int, 5> fixed = s;
 ```

+`s`'s size is a constant expression, but it's not tied to its type - these type-
+based approaches wouldn't work.

 So it's, at best, a partial and unsatisfying solution.
 But at least it does
 offer a way to reliably get the size of an array as a constant expression - it's